andreinaku/SpyType/README.md

 python spytype.py -i benchmarks\mine\benchfuncs.py -o benchfuncs.spytype
 ```
 This will write the inferred specifications for every function in the `benchfuncs.py` file into `benchfuncs.spytype`.

+# Attribution & Tools
+**Generated Code Disclaimer** Portions of this framework, specifically the modules that handle the ingestion of existential types and test cases, were generated with the help of Cursor and Claude Opus 4.5 agents.
+The core logic was manually speficied and verified by the author to ensure consistency with the formal definitions.